dhis2/dhis2-docs/src/tutorials/configure-oidc-with-okta.md

 * Enter your work email, first name, last name and country.
 Note that the email you enter will become the Okta username.

-* After signing in, navigate to **Directory** > **People** and observe that a person (i.e. user) exists for the name and email you used when signing up.
+* After signing in, navigate to **Directory** > **People** and observe that a person (user) exists for the name and email you used when signing up.
 The email will later be used to map to a DHIS 2 user.
 You can create additional users later.

 ![](resources/images/okta_oidc_people.png)